akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-cli/index.md

   --from "$AKASH_KEY_NAME"
 ```

-## Step5:- Close Deployment
+## STEP 5:- Close Deployment

 ### Close the Deployment

-Now, since we have learned how to deploy the application, we will close the deployment in order to not waste any AKTs.
+Now, since we have learned how to deploy the 'Hello World' application, we will close the deployment in order to not waste any AKTs.
 After closing the deployment we will get the remaing balance left as a refund.

-Run this command:
+Run following command to close the deployment:

 ```
 provider-services tx deployment close --from $AKASH_KEY_NAME
 ```

-## Conslusion
+## Conclusion

 We deployed a simple "Hello World" Next.JS application within 5 minutes.
-The process of deploying any other application will be identical, just the sdl file needs to be changed accordingly.
+The process of deploying any other applications is identical, just the sdl file needs to be changed accordingly with proper configuration and container image.